 This soapy Spanish mystery is perfect for those who wanted Downton Abbey to have just a bit more murder.
 Grand Hotel is set in 1906 and follows Julio, a young servant at the hotel.
 He’s taken the job after his sister disappeared while working there.
 He changes his name to hide his true identity while trying to uncover just what happened to his sister.
 There’s plenty of cross-class mingling, scandal, and intrigue along the way.
 The show is being remade for American audiences by Eva Longoria, with Season 1 premiering in June 2019 on ABC.

 Damages’ creators go from urban jungle to a sweltering labyrinth of mangroves in the Florida Keys, where the Rayburns, once-proud pillars of their community, tirelessly try to keep their secrets from bubbling to the surface.
 Trust, there’s misery in paradise.
 And you know what they say about misery.

 Did he, or didn’t he?
 That is the question in Ray McKinnon’s haunting character study about a small-town convict’s life after exoneration, the torment that continues to imprison him, and the innocent and not-so-innocent people who surround him.
 The answer?
 Everyone’s guilty of something.

-What begins with the sodden body of a homecoming queen washing ashore the banks of an idyllic town unfurls into the one of the most iconic murder mysteries of the ‘90s.
+What begins with the body of a homecoming queen appearing on the banks of an idyllic town unfurls into one of the most iconic murder mysteries of the ‘90s.
 Stylized and often just plain odd, it’s straight out of the mind of David Lynch.
 Bonus: The acclaimed new season is currently airing on Showtime, as well as 1992’s prequel film, Twin Peaks: Fire Walk With Me.